 Just like in any sphere of expertise, 3D architectural visualizers have their professional online communities for sharing ideas, discussing questions, showcasing interesting projects and getting in touch with colleagues and potential clients.
-One of such platforms that has been online since 2013 is a Polish CG company, Evermotion.
-The site not only provides paid libraries of exterior, interior and model visualizations, but also publishes interesting cases of 3D rendering projects with tutorials on the making process.
+One of such platform that has been online since 2013 is a Polish CG company, Evermotion.
+The site not only provides paid libraries of exterior, interior and model visualizations but also publishes interesting cases of 3D rendering projects with tutorials on the making process.

 In June 2016 CGStandard Studio posted a work on Evermotion and - Boom! - we got the Editor's Choice Award!